 Program Guides Patients Toward Self-Management of Substance Abuse

 The Intensive Outpatient (IOP) process starts with an overall assessment with the patient and/or a person close to him or her (such as a spouse or parent).
-The program highlights self-management, patient education, family involvement, and goal setting to manage symptoms and help the patient return to a normal lifestyle.
+The program highlights self-management, patient education, family involvement, and goal setting to manage symptoms, begin recovery, and help the patient return to a normal lifestyle.

-The IOP treatment team has behavioral health professionals with expert experience in treating mood disorders along with medication management.
-Group size ranges from four to 12 patients, which allows individuals to receive personal attention in their recovery.
+The IOP treatment team has behavioral health professionals with expert experience in treating mood disorders and addiction along with medication management.
+Group size ranges from 3 to 12 patients, which allows individuals to receive personal attention in their recovery.

 Exult also offers Yoga and Mindfulness, free of charge, for all of our IOP patients.
 We believe that it is not just the social or psyche that needs attention but the physical and spiritual as well.